eskil/authed_app/README.md

 $ open cover/excoveralls.html
 ```

-This will open the coverage report in a nice html form.
-Here you can
+This will open the coverage report in a nice html form in addition to
-easily see two main coverage issues, `NewsController` and
+the default text table.
+Here you can easily see two main coverage
-`SessionController create`.
+issues, `NewsController` and `SessionController create`.

 `NewsController` is trivial since there's no functionality and no
 access control by `web/router.ex`.
 So add